Celestial Regge theory: Partial amplitudes and OPE coefficients

 \subsection{Connecting the CFT and CCFT Regge limits}

 In this last subsection, we connect the Regge limit in ordinary CFT with the Regge limit in celestial CFT.
 Already from \eqref{eq regge in cft line int} one can observe a close similarity with the expression obtained from the Mellin transform of the bulk Regge limit, \ie \eqref{eq Regge in the principal series}.
-The main difference with the standard CFT case is the additional constraint imposed by the bulk momentum conservation.
-Nevertheless, since CCFT enjoys an enhanced symmetry structure, it can be regarded as a constrained instance of an ordinary CFT.
+One of the main differences with the standard CFT case is the additional constraint imposed by the bulk momentum conservation.
+Nevertheless, since CCFT enjoys an enhanced symmetry structure, it can be regarded as a constrained instance of a CFT.
 In particular, the conformal invariant function $f_{\Delta_i}(z,\zb)$ appearing in \eqref{celestial_corr} is completely fixed by $SL(2,\bC)$ symmetry, while the full celestial correlator is further restricted by the $\bR^{1,3}$ invariance.
-In both frameworks, the correlator depends on the same cross ratio.
+In both frameworks, the correlator depends on the same cross-ratio.
 Consequently, analytic continuations in cross-ratio space, such as those defining the Regge limit in CFT, must be mirrored in celestial CFT.
 This observation motivates us to carry out the same analytic manipulations in both settings in order to make their relation manifest.

 Notice, however, that this construction is motivated purely by an educated guess.
 Indeed, adopting a bottom-up approach and lacking an independent definition of a celestial (distributional-like) CFT, the prescription one chooses in order to match the physical data is, to some extent, arbitrary.
 Nevertheless, we remark that \eqref{eq celestial regge 4point} still defines a proper Mellin transform of the Regge limit.
-Thus, although different prescriptions may lead to different overall multiplicative factors, the similarities between the Regge behavior and hence a final relation between the (residue) OPE data and the partial amplitudes is expected to hold in general.
+Thus, although different prescriptions may lead to different overall multiplicative factors, \eg phases, the similarities between the Regge behavior and hence a final relation between the (residue) OPE data and the partial amplitudes is expected to hold in general.

 We can now apply all this discussion to our case of the celestial correlator with the generic expression \eqref{reduced amplitude}